srobo/website/_posts/2020-07-25-post-competition.md

 With a dominating 111 league points, Kenilworth Sixth Form not only placed highest among the rookie teams but placed highest overall in the league.
-Especially given the changes to the competition through the year, beating other more eperience teams is a remarkable feat.
+Especially given the changes to the competition through the year, beating other more experience teams is a remarkable feat.

 The Committee Award is given for extraordinary ingenuity or simple elegance in the design of their solution.
 Team SWI from South Wilts Grammar School earned